Kivoie/souperbeautiful/README.md

 ## Changelog

+### 02/24/2025
+- Fixed an issue where the output was not displaying debugs correctly
+- Removed Kernel banners to reduce the number of characters in the embed (max 4096)

 ### 02/17/2025
 - Fixed 'ak_chars' automated message
 - Added `!soup crash-mc` to print first few lines of latest crash log